xtuml/mc/bin/README.md

 -----------
 This note describes the steps for creating the xtumlmc_build.exe using Strawberry Perl and put it where it will be picked up by the nightly build process.
-One Fact employees should reference [this document](https://docs.google.com/document/d/1Uvg1rBdwkKGNo0dZSyhT13mpYhz5EUyj7WmJ1rQYJFw/edit) for information about a pre-configured Windows AWS instance.
+A pre-configured AWS instance is set up with limited access.
+More information is about that is available in [this document](https://docs.google.com/document/d/1Uvg1rBdwkKGNo0dZSyhT13mpYhz5EUyj7WmJ1rQYJFw/edit).

 2. Document References
 ----------------------